Final Fantasy Crystal Chronicles: The Crystal Bearers: Development

-When the Nintendo Wii was first showcased, Square Enix developer Akitoshi Kawazu's first thought was that he wanted to make a single player version of ‘’Final Fantasy Crystal Chronicles’’.
-As a result, Crystal Bearers was designed to be a "single-player experience", as opposed to the GameCube installment which focused on cooperative play.
+When the Wii was first showcased, Square Enix developer Akitoshi Kawazu's first thought was that he wanted to make a single player version of Final Fantasy Crystal Chronicles.
+As a result, Crystal Bearers was designed to be a "single-playerexperience", as opposed to the GameCube installment which focused on cooperative play.
 Early concepts ranged from allowing players to fish, to using the Wiimote to move objects around in space.
-Kawazu also wanted to make a game that gave players a sense of the passage of time, which he called a “real time” Final Fantasy.
+Kawazu also wanted to make a game that gave players a sense of the passage of time, which he called a "real time" Final Fantasy.
 This idea led to the thought about how in the real world, swinging a sword takes time, as opposed to the traditional button pushing that is instantaneous and more artificial.
 Kawazu also wanted to minimize the number of menus, since the Wii was usually in a family room in peoples houses and distracted from the fun.
 Kawazu stated that the game should have the feeling of being at a theme park, with gamers not distracted and wholly focused on the experience.
-Kawazu describes the games genre as “Attraction Adventure”, with players going from different entertainment experiences freely.
+Kawazu describes the games genre as "Attraction Adventure", with players going from different entertainment experiences freely.
 There was also a minimum amount of game terminology compared to most Final Fantasy games to help casual players feel welcome.